You can find my hand dyed yarns in my Etsy Shop RosemaryAndPinesFA.

 I exclusively dye my yarns with natural dyes.
 I don’t utilize any synthetic acid dyes.
 Whenever possible, I try to use plant material that is local to me.
 I either gather it from my own garden or the surrounding area.

 Avoiding plastic whenever possible is important to me both in my business and my personal life.
-Therefore I only use 100% wool yarn without any additional synthetic content (like nylon or polyester).
+Therefore I only use yarn without any additional synthetic content (like nylon or polyester).
 Especially when it comes to sock yarn, nylon is often added to enhance the stability of the yarn.
 My yarns on the other hand are spun with a high twist to provide the necessary stability.
+One of my sock yarn bases, Merino Lino, contains linen to increase the durability of the socks.

 Additionaly, my yarns are all non-superwash.
 A superwash treatment means that the yarn is machine washable and not prone to felting.
 It is usually done with a coating of polymer or resin or an acid bath to remove the scales of the fibers.
 This means that the wool looses some of it’s natural properties and gets covered in plastic.
 It is therefore not biodegradable anymore.